Historic Orkney

 Foundations and power.

-Two guided days exploring the landscapes that shaped Norse authority in the north.
-Neolithic ceremonial sites, Norse centres, coastal strongholds, and working harbours are approached as part of one continuous system rather than separate historical chapters.
+The Norse earldom did not emerge in isolation.
+We begin within the ceremonial and coastal landscapes that shaped authority in the north.
+Neolithic sites, Norse centres, coastal strongholds, and working harbours are approached as one continuous system rather than separate historical chapters.

 Day 2